textpattern/textpattern.github.io/setup/installing-the-software.md

   * {:.document} index.php
 {:.list--files}

-Do not rearrange files in the tree or change their names.
+Again, do not rearrange files in the tree or change their names.
 Doing so will render Textpattern useless.

+If you are *not* using an Apache web server (e.g. you are using [Nginx](/setup/configuring-a-web-server-for-textpattern)), you may exclude the .htaccess file; otherwise, it will be needed.[^htaccess] The .htaccess file is important for handling many things on Apache web servers, such as default URL formatting, 301 redirects, specific use (or not) of ‘www.’, and so forth.
+You can add additional content to the file, but you should not alter or remove what is there, which Textpattern relies on.
+The .htaccess file can be safely removed if you run Textpattern a non-Apache web server.[^htaccess]

+The /files directory is empty by default.
+It's where content files (.pdf, .docx, .rtf, .epub, .txt, etc.) will go when/if you upload them in the Files panel.
+Later, when logging in for the first time, you may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.
+This is normal, and you will fix that when the time comes.
+See [Pre-flight checks](#pre-flight-checks).

+The /images directory is also empty by default.
+It's where images will go when you upload them in the Images panel.
+Again, you may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel when first logging in.
+See [Pre-flight checks](#pre-flight-checks).

+The /textpattern directory contains all the core scripting and functionality.
+Also where users log into the back-end to administer the site.

+The /themes directory is empty by default, but it’s an essential directory if you intend to [export or import themes](/build/themes-creating-using-and-sharing).
+Each theme will have its own subdirectory inside.
+You may see a warning about the /themes directory’s `chmod` status (editing rights) at the top of the Themes panel when first logging in.
+Not this is a different location from the warnings for the /files and /images directories, which appear in the Diagnostics panel.
+See [Pre-flight checks](#pre-flight-checks).

+The css.php file negotiates the front-end stylesheets you create in the Styles panel.
+If you plan on hosting your CSS as flat files, then this file can be removed.
+If you store CSS in the database then this file is required.

+The index.php file functions as the front end of your Textpattern site.
+It's where web users arrive and interact with the dynamic publishing.

+[^htaccess]: This type of file is a 'hidden' file, meaning it won't appear in certain file managers unless the file manager is configured to show them.
+For example, if you undertake local development on macOS, this file won't appear in Finder unless you turn hidden file functionality on.
+The same goes for certain (S)FTP clients, which typically hide these files until you change settings to show them.

+### Non-essential package elements

-These other directories and files are optional depending on whether you use the features or not:
+The remaining directories and files are optional depending on whether you use the features or not:

 * {:.directory--open} /
-  * {:.document} .htaccess
   * {:.directory} rpc
   * {:.directory} sites
 {:.list--files}

-Pay special attention to the .htaccess[^htaccess] file, which is necessary if you intend to install Textpattern to an Apache web server.
-You may omit this file if not.

-All other files in the package are considered optional, and are provided for information only.

-[^htaccess]: This type of file is a 'hidden' file, meaning it won't appear in certain file managers unless the file manager is configured to show them.
-For example, if you undertake local development on macOS, this file won't appear in Finder unless you turn hidden file functionality on.
-The same goes for certain (S)FTP clients, which typically hide these files until you change settings to show them.

-### File system notes

-files
-: Empty by default.
-It's where content files (.pdf, .docx, .rtf, .epub, .txt, etc.) will go when/if you upload them in the Files panel.
-You may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.

-images
-: Empty by default.
-It's where images will go when you upload them in the Images panel.
-You may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.

-rpc
-: Contains the XML-RPC functionality, which is legacy code from when ping-packs and such were popular with bloggers.
-If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' in the Preferences panel.
+The /rpc directory contains the XML-RPC functionality; the legacy code from when ping-packs and such were popular with bloggers.
+If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' after first logging in.
+See [Pre-flight checks](#pre-flight-checks).

-sites
-: Supports multi-site installations managed by one set of core files.
-It contains a template and instructions (`README.txt`) for doing so.
+The /sites directory supports multi-site installations managed by one set of core files.
+It contains a template and instructions (README.txt) for doing so.
 You can safely remove this directory if you're not using this functionality.

-textpattern
-: Contains all the core scripting and functionality.
-Also where users log into the back-end to administer the site.

-themes
-: Empty by default.
-It's where themes will go if you choose to export them to disk from the Themes panel as a backup or for sharing them with others.
-Each theme has its own subdirectory inside.
-Note that you may see a warning about the directory's `chmod` status (permissions) at the top of the Themes panel if the web server does not have sufficient write permissions.

-.htaccess
-: Important for handling many things on Apache web servers, like default URL formatting, 301 redirects, specific use (or not) of ‘www.’, and so forth.
-You can add additional content to the file, but you should not alter or remove the default content, which Textpattern relies on.
-The .htaccess file can be safely removed if you run Textpattern a non-Apache web server, e.g. [Nginx](/setup/configuring-a-web-server-for-textpattern).

-css.php
-: Negotiates the front-end stylesheets you create in the Styles panel.
-If you plan on hosting your CSS as flat files then this can be removed.
-If you store CSS in the database then this file is required.

-index.php
-: Functions as the front end of your Textpattern site.
-It's where web users arrive and interact with the dynamic publishing.

 ## Setup via browser